SamuelVedel/kerpad/README.md

 To do that, this program finds and listens to a `/dev/input/eventXX` file, and simulates a mouse for the movement.

+This progam was made to work on linux.
+It might work on other unix-like operating systems, but there are no warranty.

+The first version of this program was using ebpf to work, this was overkill and consumed more cpu cycles.
+If you are curious, you can still find this version on the ebpf branch of this repo.

 ## How to use it

 ### Dependencies